Fudan-iGEM/2024-wiki/src/human-practices.md

 </p>
 </div>

-In the construction of the technical route for the transformation of nickel ions into nickel nanoparticles, we paid attention to hydrogenase and sent an email to Professor Xu Xiaoling, an expert in the field of electron transfer chain.
+In the construction of the technical route for the transformation of nickel ions into nickel particles, we paid attention to hydrogenase and sent an email to Professor Xu Xiaoling, an expert in the field of electron transfer chain.
 We have focused on three issues:

 1. What specific conditions are required for the reduction of nickel ions to their elemental form, and where are the key steps?
 2. How is the key component carboxyl matrix constructed and expressed?